 Vibrating objects make sound!
-Manipulate objects by plucking, striking, or rubbing them together to hear the sounds they make.
-A tuning fork, crystal goblets, and rubber bands are among the objects that help our investigation of sound.
+Manipulate items by plucking, striking, shaking, or rubbing them together to hear the sounds they make.
+A tuning fork, crystal goblets, and an oscilloscope are among the tools that we use to investigate sound.

 SUPPORTS MINNESOTA STATE STANDARDS: